Measuring Stereotype and Deviation Biases in Large Language Models: Introduction

 In the context of computer systems, bias is defined as when computer systems "systematically and unfairly discriminate against certain individuals or groups of individuals in favor of others." \cite{bias} Since LLMs are trained on large-scale internet data that reflects societal inequalities and prejudices by humans, such as books, websites, and social media posts, it is possible for a model to inherit or amplify the biases of the content it is trained on.
 This bias is also referred to as social bias because it exhibits harm to vulnerable or minority social groups of people \cite{gallegos2024bias}.
 Existing studies have found that LLMs display bias across multiple demographic categories, including gender, ethnicity, nationality, politics, and occupation \cite{gupta2023bias, zhu2024quite, huang2019reducing, venkit2023nationality, leidinger2024llms}.
 For example, Abid et al. find that GPT-3 exhibits religious bias, with prompts containing "Muslim" producing responses involving violent language \cite{anti_muslim}.
 Therefore, it is crucial to study and examine the bias of LLM-generated content.

-Existing literature on LLM-generated content bias evaluation utilizes two different evaluation principles, depending on whether a reference (or ideal) output property is given by human evaluators.
-On one hand, without a reference output property, LLMs can yield stereotype bias, which indicates that LLMs provide a biased and consistent output for a certain group of people.
+Existing literature on LLM-generated content bias evaluation utilizes two different evaluation principles, depending on the nature of the reference used for comparison.
+In some cases, the reference is specified in the form of a human-defined target, which we define as an ideal reference property.
+In other cases, the reference is derived from observed real-world data, which we define as an empirical reference property.
+In the absence of an empirical reference property, LLMs can yield stereotype bias, which indicates that LLMs provide a biased and consistent output for a certain group of people\footnote{The content of the stereotypes represented by the LLM-provided outputs can vary in valence (i.e., positive or negative) and across various social dimensions, such as personality traits (e.g., warmth and friendliness) and personal beliefs (e.g., political views)\cite{nicolas2024taxonomystereotypecontentlarge,abele2021navigating}.
+In our study, we focus on stereotypes across demographic dimensions.}.
 For example, Wan et al. demonstrate that AI-generated reference letters for male job candidates are more likely to include traits such as "leadership" and "ability," while female job candidates are more frequently associated with traits such as "communal" and "personal" \cite{reference_letters}.
+In this context, the human-defined ideal reference property is the equal treatment of people across different demographic groups.
 Since LLMs are trained on corpora written by humans, the study on stereotype bias can bring insight into whether LLMs learn and amplify societal stereotypes in human society.
-On the other hand, with a reference output property, LLMs can exhibit deviation bias, which means the generated content does not satisfy the ideal property.
+On the other hand, with an empirical reference property, LLMs can exhibit deviation bias, which means the generated content does not match the observed real-world reference.
 For example, researchers find that news produced by LLMs tends to underestimate minority groups compared to human-written ones \cite{fang2024bias}.
-Deviation bias refers to whether the generated content aligns with a given reference output property, which determines whether stereotype tendencies reflect a realistic social bias against the ideal property preferred by human evaluators.
+In this case, the reference reflects distributions estimated from observed data and is used as a descriptive baseline for comparison rather than a normative target.